Corrective Jaw Surgery

 - sleep apnea (breathing problems when sleeping, including snoring)

-To find out if you are a candidate for corrective jaw surgery, use our online form or call our Encino office to schedule a consult: Encino CA Oral Surgery Office Phone Number 818-990-5500.
+To find out if you are a candidate for corrective jaw surgery, use our online form or call our Encino office to schedule a consult: Encino Oral Surgery Office Phone Number 818-990-5500.